One Hundred One

 He smiles, “Crazy world, every government thinking it has secrets while they dig into secrets of every other country.
 If one can do it, everyone can, there are no secrets except what each government is doing to exploit its people and hide where all the money goes.”

-“Cynic after my own heart.”
+“Cynic after my own heart, and regrettably right”

 “The girl is with a well off Russian family, mother a doctor, pediatrician in fact.
 Father owns a commercial bakery that makes much of the bread you see in local stores.
 I have a few photos…” he takes out an IPhone.

 “It’s her, our contacts sent photos taken by social services.
 They visited the home, if you can call it that, and they take pictures for evidence of abuse or not.”

 “They weren’t sealed?
 I thought that was common practice.”